 This exploratory course is designed to have all perspective candidates participate and be evaluated on their abilities in the Design and Visual Communications industry.
-Interested students accomplish this task by completing a broad range of challenging introductory level projects that cover both traditional illustration skills as well as computer aptitude skills.
-Freshmen are provided a DVC information package that contains pertinent information that students are encouraged to take home.
+Interested students accomplish this task by completing a broad range of challenging introductory level projects that cover both traditional and digital illustration skills, computer aptitude skills, and creative writing skills.
+Interested candidates are given an in-depth presentation and tour of upper-class labs and provided a DVC information package that contains pertinent information that students are encouraged to take home review with parents and guardians.